-- Involvement and commitment even by negatively oriented people, once they find their role. - A protective and defensive attitude: the work, the group, the product, the decisions made, the objective of the transaction, the vision the group has of itself - Group stability and resistance when severe external problems threaten it. - Better work quality (not to be taken for granted, it is a facilitating factor).
+- Better acceptance of change impacts - Involvement and commitment even by negatively oriented people, once they find their role. - A protective and defensive attitude: the work, the group, the product, the decisions made, the objective of the transaction, the vision the group has of itself - Group stability and resistance when severe external problems threaten it. - Better work quality (not to be taken for granted, it is a facilitating factor).